Two villa housekeepers handing over inside a guest bedroom, freshly folded linen on the bed

 Track the Saturday-night WhatsApp incidents.
 Compare the months where the team is doing structured handovers to the months they're not.
 The number drops by about half.
 That's a real number, and it's the single highest-leverage operational change a peak-season agency can make.

 The volume is not the problem.
 The unmanaged transition between people is.
 Fix the transition and the volume becomes operable.
-Don't fix it, and you will lose another August to the same gap.
+Don't fix it, and you will lose another August to the same gap — particularly if you're in the middle of scaling from five to twenty properties, where the handover gap widens with every new villa.